 But what happens if you don’t brush AND remove the dental plaque/biofilm in between your teeth, and visit your dental office on a regular basis?
 If the oral biofilm is not disrupted daily, bacteria matures and gives off toxins in the oral cavity which can result in bleeding gums, inflammation and eventually can cause periodontal disease.

 Gingivitis is treatable and reversible.
 Periodontal disease means you have bone loss and is not reversible but can be maintained with proper dental care.
-With regular dental cleanings, brushing and flossing, water flossing or other inter-proximal cleaning aids, you can maintain a healthy oral environment.
+With regular dental cleanings, brushing and flossing, water flossing, or other inter-proximal cleaning aids, you can maintain a healthy oral environment.

 Advanced Cleaning Technology for Controlling Biofilm

-At All Smiles Family Dentistry, we take your oral care and dental cleanings to the next level.
+At All Smiles Family Dentistry, we take your oral care and dental biofilm cleaning to the next level.
 We offer advanced technology by AIRFLOW Prophlaxis Master, which utilizes erythritol powder.
 It is combined with air and water to remove plaque biofilm and stains.
 Erythritol is a minimally abrasive powder whose characteristics include anti-cavity, anti-biofilm and anti-oxidant.
 It possesses great antimicrobial properties by preventing biofilm from adhering to the tooth surface.
 Your teeth feel amazingly smooth and appear brighter after one use.
 Give us a call today to schedule your professional dental cleaning for a healthier brighter smile!

 Additional Reading: Guided Biofilm Therapy